Civlac/SRWLED-Wiki/Audio-Wiring-Example.md

 *MAX9814* | Good | Best to set gain to 40dB.

 The inexpensive sound sensors you can buy from Aliexpress or elsewhere (shch as LM393 or KY-038) typically have a digital output and may or may not work adequately.
 Also, some sensors have little amplification and won't work at all.
 For more information on our microphone test results, see our [Arduino Compatible Microphones document](https://github.com/atuline/WLED/blob/master/Microphones.pdf).

+### Example Wiring Schematic

+The following diagram shows one way of connecting a 3.5mm jack and a MAX9814 Microphone to the ESP8266/32 while being able to change your desired input with a simple SPDT switch.

+The left and right channels of the TRS Jack are connected together to sample both channels simultaneously as one channel.

+If you are using the [MAX9814 Mic](https://learn.adafruit.com/adafruit-agc-electret-microphone-amplifier-max9814/), you need to connect gain to vdd to set the gain to 40dB.

+Connect the output of the capacitor to the ADC pin for your board.

 ## Line In Wiring